-- 98% of ballast water carried into California waters is managed in compliance with the Marine Invasive Species Act. - From 2014b-2016a, 19.7 MMT of ballast water was discharged in California, of which 19 MMT (96.4%) was managed in compliance with state requirements. - 556,000 metric tons (MT) of improperly exchanged ballast was discharged into California from 2014b-2016a - 148,000 MT of unmanaged ballast water was discharged into California from 2014b-2016a
+- 98% of reported ballast water carried into California waters is managed in compliance with the Marine Invasive Species Act. - From 2014b-2016a, 19.7 MMT of ballast water was reported discharged in California, of which 19 MMT (96.4%) was managed in compliance with state requirements. - 556,000 metric tons (MT) of improperly exchanged ballast was reported as discharged into California from 2014b-2016a - 148,000 MT of unmanaged ballast water was reported as discharged into California from 2014b-2016a

 Vessels needing to discharge ballast water into California waters must manage that water using one of the options described in Section 3.
-Most of the vessels that discharge ballast water in California manage their ballast water by using ballast water exchange.
+Most of the vessels that report discharging ballast water in California manage their ballast water by using ballast water exchange.
 Ballast water exchange requirements depend on a vessel's last port of call and the source of the ballast water to be discharged (see Section 3.2).